Iron Infusion during Pregnancy - Chevron Advanced Medical

 The patient must be at least 16 weeks gestation

-Your patient can either call 07 5538 8811 or book online with Dr Andrew Thant.
+Your patient can call 07 5538 8811 to make a booking.
 Please provide your patient with:

 • A referral letter; and